-Joe is a business analyst with Paychex and lives in Chili with his wife and two kids.
+Joe is a strategic accounts analyst with Paychex and lives in Chili with his wife Jamie and three kids.
 His son Henry was born with Down Syndrome in 2013.
 Joe is a proud member of FCDSN and decided to join the board following the overwhelming support he and his family received from the network after Henry was born.

 Cheryl is a single mother of two children – Christina (born in 2005) and Matthew (born in 2006 with Down syndrome).
 Cheryl works as a paralegal downtown and spends most of her “extra” time with her second family – FCDSN!
 She enjoys meeting amazing families with similar circumstances and participating and planning social events and fundraisers on behalf of FCDSN.
 She enjoys scrapbooking, photography, outdoor activities and spending time with her children, friends and large supportive family!

 Kristina Henry and her husband Kevin are residents of Fairport.
 They have four beautiful girls, Elizabeth, Alison, Josephine, and Marilyn.
 Their third daughter Josie has Down Syndrome, as well as Ehlers-Danlos Syndrome.
 Sometimes life has different plans and lines things up for a person and chooses a path for them before they know why.
 Both Kristina and Kevin work in the educational field.
-Kristina is a Coordinating Administrator of Special Education in the Rochester City School District.
+Kristina is a K-12 assistant principal with the Wheatland-Chili School District.
 She is certified as a School Building Leader, Special Education Teacher, Reading Specialist, Elementary Education Teacher, and also in NH as a Special Education Administrator, School Principal, and Early Childhood Educator.
-She taught at the elementary, middle, and high school levels for 9 years and has been an administrator for the past 9 years for a total of 18 years in the field of education.
+She taught at the elementary, middle, and high school levels for 9 years and has been an administrator for the past 10 years for a total of 19 years in the field of education.
 Kristina is well versed in special education law and is a strong supporter of inclusive practices.
 While living in NH she served on the Northern New England Down Syndrome Congress and was also trained as a First Call responder through the Massachusetts Down Syndrome Congress.
-She currently coordinates the Birth-5 Social Group!
+She currently coordinates the First Call Parent Mentoring Program!
 She also thrives on chocolate and coffee.